 The Outwood Institute of Education is a network offering professional learning, initial teacher training and school to school support across the North of England.

-The network consists of five teaching schools, a Maths Hub, an English Hub, three School Direct providers, two national support schools and an appropriate body.
+The network consists of five teaching schools, a Maths Hub, an English Hub, four School Direct providers, two national support schools and an appropriate body.
 These organisations work together to form the Outwood Institute of Education and work to support schools to improve outcomes for young people across the North of England.

 The OIE originated from the Outwood Teaching School Alliance, which was established in 2011 when Outwood Grange Academy, in Wakefield, was designated one of the first national teaching schools.
 Between 2011 and 2014, a further three teaching schools joined alliance.